elixir-lang/elixir/lib/elixir/pages/anti-patterns/code-anti-patterns.md

 end
 ```

-In particular, avoid matching solely on `_`, as shown below, as it is less clear in intent and it may hide bugs if `some_function/1` adds new return values in the future:
+In particular, avoid matching solely on `_`, as shown below:

 ```elixir
 case some_function(arg) do